A Guide to Berlin’s Best Market Halls and Street Food

 Th: 12:00-19:00, Sat: 12:00-19:00

-Neuer Market am Südstern
+Neuer Markt am Südstern

 This neighborhood market is a sweet spot!
 Choose from stalls selling Roman pizza, Korean food (Kuem Ja from Mauerpark), burgers, Latin street food, and more.
 Just like Mauerpark’s market I highly recommend the kimchi pancake from Kuem Ja; bulgogi is a nice addition too.
 The dramatic Südstern Church acts as the gothic backdrop of this market.
 You can take your food into one of the many neighboring green spaces and have a picnic.